 Chris Buxton focuses his practice on intellectual property, with an emphasis on patent and trade secret litigation.
-He has represented clients before U.S. district courts and the Patent Trial and Appeal Board (PTAB) in matters related to a variety of technologies, including wireless communications, medical devices, pharmaceuticals, semiconductors, cryptography, and digital rights management (DRM).
-He has also assisted with IP due diligence in connection with corporate acquisitions and secured transactions.
+He has represented clients before U.S. district courts and the Patent Trial and Appeal Board (PTAB) in matters across a variety of industries, including medical devices, pharmaceuticals, wireless communications, semiconductor devices, field-programmable gate arrays (FPGAs), cryptography, natural language processing, automotive repair, building products, and digital rights management (DRM).

 Chris also maintains an active pro bono practice and has assisted Latin American refugees seeking asylum in the United States through the Firm's Border Project.